 High cube containers are manufactured with 14 gauge corrugated steel panels with double doors on one end.

-Tob ear loads, lashing rings are mounted on the front top end rail and bottom cross member and corner posts of high cube containers for easy transportation, gooseneck tunnels at each end are fixed in a 40’ high cube Container.
+Tob ear loads and lashing rings are mounted on the front top-end rail and bottom cross member and corner posts of high cube containers for easy transportation, gooseneck tunnels at each end are fixed in a 40’ high cube Container.

 The height of high cube containers is 1’ (one foot) additional than other standard containers.